-- Involve your partner!
-So bitchy does your partner not know you?
-Clarify Him!
+- Involve your partner.
 Talk to him about what’s going on in you so he can understand you better.

-- Visit your gynecologist!
-The birth is imminent, and you grab the panic?
+- Visit your gynecologist.
+The birth is imminent, and you panic?
 Talk to your gynecologist about your concerns.
-Your midwife is also a good support now.
+Your midwife is also good support.

 Different causes are responsible for the mood swings during pregnancy:

 - Changing circumstances: Suddenly everything is different.
 You become aware that you are expecting a baby and that your life will soon change.
 Even though women have planned the pregnancy, it scares them.
 Perhaps you are wondering if you are really up to the challenge and you doubt whether you will be a good mother.
 And then all of a sudden, you are overjoyed by the fact that you are carrying a baby.
 With all these changes in your life, it’s normal for you to experience highs and lows now.